 Does Darkenyl Work?

 It's hard to say.
 In theory, the ingredients in Darkenyl make some sense.
 The Givaudan company has presented some very interesting findings which are sure to have people looking for a natural way to restore hair color excited.
 For now, let's say I'm intrigued.
 I'd like to see their research published in medical journals and replicated a few times by others.
-See the comments below on what people say who've tried it.
+See the comments below on the people who've tried it.

 ishwar desai says